 Budget Office approval: Information Technology Services will check with the budget office to ensure there is adequate funding.

-Cap on increases: Service contracts may be renewable.
-If Furman expects to renew the contract then there needs to be a cap on future price increases.
-For example, on long term associations with a software vendor where there are annual maintenance fees, the contract needs to include a reasonable cap limiting how much these increases can be.
+Cap on increases: Service contracts may be renewable, but there needs to be a caps on future price increases.
+For example, if there are annual maintenance fees, the contract needs to include a reasonable cap limiting how much these increases can be.

 “Vendor and Furman agree that student and prospective student records, information, and data are confidential, regardless of whether they are designated as confidential in writing.
 Vendor further agrees to abide by all requirements of the Family Education Rights and Privacy Act (“FERPA”) with respect to all such student and prospective student records, information, and data.
 Vendor agrees to accept all financial responsibility for any data breach of its systems related to Furman data and will notify Furman University of such a breach within 24 hours of discovering said breach.
 Furthermore, vendor will provide upon request evidence of having had a party security audit conducted by a 3rd party within the past year.
 Vendor will also provide evidence of having successfully satisfied all findings from said security audit.”